corda/corda/docs/source/tutorial-cordapp.rst

   The node driver defined in ``/src/test/kotlin/com/example/Main.kt`` allows you to specify how many nodes you would like to run and the configuration settings for each node.
-For the example CorDapp, the driver starts up four nodes and adds an RPC user for all but the "Controller" node (which serves as the notary):
+For the example CorDapp, the driver starts up four nodes and adds an RPC user for all but the network map/notary node:

   .. sourcecode:: kotlin